bssrdf/ood-java/README.md

-// This is my java code to Chapter 8 OOD in CC150.
+// This is my java code to object-oriented design.